TatyanaFilimonova/budget_react/README.md

 Home work 13 revised using stack:
   - react-app used for frontend
-  - django rest faramework based api used as backend.
+  - django rest framework api used as backend.